 Facts according to the post mortem reports

 - It also claimed that the conspiracy included more than just these two people.
 It was a cold-blooded assassination with a well-thought-out purpose.
-The assassination of the highest kind got carried out with an ulterior goal in mind and with the same aim.

 - Balwant Singh, who was known to hold many demonstrations and protests against Mrs Gandhi and had displayed open anger against her on several occasions for ‘Operation Bluestar,’ was also accused of being a part of this plan.
 It also claimed that he was a part of the scheme and shared his plans to kill Mrs Gandhi with Beant Singh.

 - He was claimed to have influenced his nephew, Beant Singh, by pushing him to listen to inflammatory, hatred-filled religious lectures during the ‘Amrit Chakna Ceremony’ at a Gurudwara in R.K.
 Puram, Delhi.
-On October 20, 1984, he also accompanied Beant Singh to the Golden Temple in Amritsar.
+On October 20, 1984.
+He also accompanied Beant Singh to the Golden Temple in Amritsar.
 Later, Beant Singh’s ‘Kara’ and ‘Ring’ were discovered at Kehar Singh’s residence.

 - The Trial Court and the High Court findings under Section 302 of the IPC related to 120B and 34 of the IPC were established beyond a reasonable doubt against Satwant Singh and Kehar Singh.
-Because this is one of the rarest rare occurrences, all defendants got sentenced to death.
+Because this is one of the rarest rare occurrences, all defendants were sentenced to death.

-Criminal conspiracy IPC is an exception to the usual rule that both mens rea and actus rea must be present to commit a crime.
+Criminal conspiracy IPC is an exception to the usual rule that both mens rea and actus reus must be present to commit a crime.
 In such a case, simply having a guilty mind is sufficient to declare a person guilty if there was an agreement to perform an illegal act.

 What is under Section 120B?